qinyuanhang/RubyWatirProject/README.md

 Explain how to run the automated tests for this system

+    1: Download the project, unzip it.
-    1: use command line tool, cd to the project file
+    2: Use command line tool, cd to the project file
-    2: type "ruby testsuite"
-        follow the instruction to select browser
-            enter 1 for chrome
-            enter 2 for firefox
+    3: Type "ruby testsuite
-    3: When finished, check folder "Results", there would be a report HTML file
+    4: When finished, check folder "Results", there would be a report HTML file

 ## Test cases implemented
     1: test functions of each filter